 Ensure that you have scheduled in a variety of customer situations.
 The more you can observe and ask questions about, the greater the insight you’ll receive on what’s important for the customer, what works well, and what doesn’t.
 Hopefully the customer, or customers, will also offer up examples of what helps and hinders them in their jobs during discussions.

-Finally, ensure that you understand your role in the safari.
+Finally, ensure that you understand your role in the service safari.
 That it’s about observing and asking questions, not fixing issues there and then.
 Also don’t be afraid to video things – customer-willing – in addition to taking notes.
 It might save you time and potential embarrassment post-visit.

-Post-visit analysis and action
+Post-visit analysis and action for corporate IT

 This is all about analyzing, and reflecting upon, what has been learned from the observation and interviews.
 Facts might also need to be checked and existing improvement plans reviewed for potential overlaps.

-In the case of a service safari designed to assess the IT service delivery status quo, the output will most likely be a number of proposed operational and service improvements, and maybe even service innovations.
+In the case of service safaris designed to assess the IT service delivery status quo, the output will most likely be a number of proposed operational and service improvements, and maybe even service innovations.
 With management approval and backing needed before they can be acted upon, especially where costs are involved.

 Simon is the UK General Manager at Freshworks, the Google-backed leading cloud-based customer support software company.
 Simon heads the company’s operations and revenue strategy for the UK covering IT service management, customer service and support management.
 Prior to Freshworks, Simon has led global sales teams for Microsoft and Oracle database and development software providers.
 Simon is a Dad of two boys, and a keen sportsman, having completed Marathons and England trials for football.